HackbarIT/Guidelines/README.md

 * what the project is about
 * how the project should be used
 * who is the maintainer of the project
+* how the whole project/certain files/etc. is licensed
 * formatted with Markdown

 #### CONTRIBUTORS